KhosrojerdiA/Adversarial-Edge-Perturbation-Framework-in-Graph-based-Retrieval/README.md

 ## Contributing
-This github is provided as a complementary materials for a SIGIR 2025 short paper.
+This github is provided as a complementary materials for a ECIR 2025 short paper.